CraftAcademyLabs/coach-guides/weeks/week_7_8_9.md

   - [ ] WEEKEND CHALLENGE: Inform the students about client meeting on Monday.
 Show them the [GlocalNews client meeting recording](https://www.youtube.com/watch?v=Vhuc9NVkAEI).
 The challenge is to prepare for that meeting.

-### Week 9
+### Week 8
 - **Monday:**
-   - [ ] Morning: Instead of morning scrum: Sprint Review - Facilitated by Thomas (Oliver CEO and Thomas CTO)
+   - [ ] Morning: Instead of morning scrum: Sprint Review for each team - Oliver and Thomas
    - [ ] Afternoon: File attachements using Cloud storage (AWS S3) - Oliver (mobsession Rails + React)

 - **Tuesday:**